Home

 Out-of-State Certification & Reciprocity

-Tip: If you hold a valid teaching license from another state, contact Alaska Department of Education & Early Development directly about your reciprocity options before re-taking any exams.
+Tip: If you hold a valid teaching license from another state, contact Alaska Department of Education and Early Development (DEED) directly about your reciprocity options before re-taking any exams.
 Many states streamline the process for experienced educators.

 Ready to Find Your First (or Next) Teaching Job?